 "Identify, recruit, and train volunteers to help implement the educational outreach efforts.
 Volunteer educators can be used to present educational materials to local businesses, school groups, and neighborhoods.
-Volunteers can also be used to hand out educational materials at the annual Rocklin Jubilee, festivals, farmer's markets, and other public events."
+Volunteers can also be used to hand out educational materials at festivals, farmer's markets, and other public events."